Full list of Ontario neighbourhoods where the COVID-19 vaccine will be available to those 18+

 How can you book?

-Pop-up clinics will also be set-up in the high-risk neighbourhoods to administer vaccines to people 18 and over, including at faith-based locations and community centres.
+Pop-up clinics will also be set-up in the high-risk neighbourhoods to administer vaccines, including at faith-based locations and community centres.

-“More details on how to book an appointment through one of these settings will be provided in the near future, in collaboration with Toronto and Peel Public Health,” a spokesperson for the ministry said on Thursday.
+“More details on how to book an appointment through one of these settings will be provided in the near future, in collaboration with Toronto and Peel Public Health,” a spokesperson for the Ontario Ministry of Health said Thursday.

 Where and when can you get the vaccine?

-The province said its working with local public health units to determine the exact locations that will be targeted by pop-up clinics and mobile teams.

-Officials have also not specified an exact date as to when the vaccinations will start, but community partners have already started setting up pop-up clinics in residential buildings, religious facilities and plazas.

-The province says local public health units in hotspot regions are driving the campaign, and will determine when and where to administer the doses.
+The province said local public health units in hotspot regions are driving the campaign for pop-up clinics and mobile teams, and will determine when and where to administer the doses.

-Toronto Public Health told CTV News Toronto on Thursday that its working on to develop its strategy.
+Toronto Public Health told CTV News Toronto on Thursday that it's working on developing its strategy.

-“As the provincial government made this announcement just yesterday afternoon, TPH and its health care partners are working in partnership to develop a strategy that will be shared publicly soon,” a spokesperson said.
+“As the provincial government made this announcement just yesterday afternoon, TPH and its health-care partners are working in partnership to develop a strategy that will be shared publicly soon,” a spokesperson for the city said

+Officials have also not specified an exact date as to when the vaccinations will start, but community partners, like East Toronto Health Partners, have already started organizing pop-up clinics in residential buildings, religious facilities and plazas.